NorthStarUAS/ImageAnalysis/motion/README-motion-dmd.md

 domain for all the pixels simultaneously and finding a set of modes that best fits the collection of step functions.

+## DMD-based scene segmentation in video from a static camera

+When the camera is not moving, pixels representing a static background portion of a scene should not change (or change very little due to sensor noise, etc.)

+Applying DMD to "static" video produces a zero frequency mode corresponding to the non-changing pixels in the video.
+We call this the "background."
+(Notice the DMD zero frequency mode maps directly to simply averaging the frames of video together.)

+The moving portion of the video can then be isolated by subtracting the background from the current frame of video and whatever is left over is considered the moving portion.

+This works well, and DMD is a success in this use case.
+Frequency information correspondes to no motion (sum of near-zero frequency modes) or some motion (sum of non-zero frequency modes).
+But notice that from the perspective of an individual pixel, we cannot extract much useful information beyond zero frequency vs. non-zero frequency.
+Due to the step function nature of individual pixel changes, the modes do not convey useful information about the change, only that something has changed.
+(Note: for general purpose video, not for fluids analysis.)

+Also observe that simpy averaging frames is an O(n) operation and also achieves the same result as computing the DMD zero frequency mode, so much faster than DMD and scales up in a much friendlier way.

+## DMD-based scene segmentation in video from a moving camera

+Now consider that the camera is moving.
+The static background will appear to be moving in the video.
+Our eyes/brain will do a good job of interpreting this and understanding the scene.

+However, DMD is mapping the values of each individual pixel to the frequency domain, so we need to consider the camera motion from the perspective of an individual pixel.
+Again, similar to motion in a static camera, motion of the background (for the perspective of an individual pixel) acts more like a step function than any other function.

+Because the camera is moving and all the pixels are now subject to change, the trick used in the fixed-camera use-case no longer works and can't be directly extended in any useful way.
+This is bad news, but not the end of the story.